PacktPublishing/Raspberry-Pi-and-MQTT-Essentials/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://packt.link/860jg).

 ## Errata
-* Page 55: In the section "Practical Demonstration of MQTT in action" of chapter 2, the command in step 9 for publishing the message/temperature is incorrect.
+* Page 55: In the section "Practical Demonstration of MQTT in action" of chapter 2, the command in step 9 for publishing the message/temperature is incorrect.<br>
-In the example, it uses the switch "-p" as follows: ```mosquitto_pub -h -t sensors/temperature -p "27"```.
+In the example, it uses the switch "-p" as follows: ```mosquitto_pub -h -t sensors/temperature -p "27"```<br>
 The correct switch should be "-m": ```mosquitto_pub -h -t sensors/temperature -m "27"```

 ### Related products